 - The discount incentives encourage safe driving and reduce crashes

-Cons for the driver:
+Cons of telematics for the driver:

 - Tracking driver data has raised privacy concerns.
 In Canada, however, the data collected by an insurer is subject to strict privacy policies and can’t be used without your consent